diagrams/diagrams-doc/doc/manual.rst

 performs `t1`, then `t2`, then undoes `t1`.

 `under` performs a transformation using conjugation.
-It takes as arguments a function to perform some transformation as well as a transformation to conjugate by.
-For example, scaling by a factor of 2 along the diagonal line `y = x`:math: can be accomplished thus:
+It takes as arguments a function `f` as well as a transformation to conjugate by, and produces a function which performs the transformation, then `f`, then the inverse of the transformation.
+For example, scaling by a factor of 2 along the diagonal line `y = x`:math: can be accomplished
+thus:

 .. class:: dia-lhs